10-year-old boy charged with assault following dodgeball game at school

 “I’m just as shocked as those of you reading our story,” Lindley wrote in the Facebook post, which was a fundraiser to help them with legal expenses.
 “Nonetheless, I am asking for your assistance in securing a Lawyer for Bryce.
 He is scheduled to appear next week in court on 8/1.
 The Attorney fees are $4,000.
 Thank each of you for your help and prayers.”

-According to a police report filed after the incident, Bryce intentionally threw the ball at the boy’s face.
+According to a police report filled after the incident, Bryce intentionally threw the ball at the boy’s face.

-“He sustained facial tissue damage to his face.
-He had a black eye and a bruised nose,” a parent at the school told WXYZ.
+“He sustained facial issue damage to his face.
+He had a black eye and a bruised nose,” a parent at the school told local station WXYZ-TV.

-The mother of the boy who was hit with the ball told WXYZ she sought legal action because this was not the first time her son has been targeted.
-She said she reported a prior incident to the school in mid-April.
+The mother of the boy who was hit with the ball told WXYZ-TV she sought legal action because this was not the first time her son has been targeted.
+She said she reported a prior incident to the school in in mid-April.

 “My son was hit twice in the face with a ball previously due to this.
 The child apologized to my son and my son said ‘Mom, it’s OK, we’re still going to be friends,'” the mother, who remained anonymous, told the station.
-However, the incident on April 29th was the final straw, she said.
-She was worried about her child’s safety.
+However, the incident on April 29 was the final straw, she said.
+She was worried for her child’s safety.

 Lindley said she was not aware of any of the previous incidents and is sorry the other child got hurt.
 She said she wishes problems like this could be solved in the classroom — not the courtroom.